ranggakrisnaa/ranggakrisnaa/README.md

 # 👋 Hi there!

-I am Rangga Krisna, currently learning the JavaScript language and its library or framework development environment such as next, nest, and some programming language such as go and TS.
+I am Rangga Krisna, currently learning the TypeScript, Go language and its library or framework development environment such as next, nest, and gin.

 ### Find me